Tavisco/Palmkedex/README.md

 Those are the files you will find in the download package:
 - `Palmkedex.prc` -  The Pokedex app.
 Contains the software, all Pokemon data and their type matches.
+- `Palmkedex-minimal.prc` -  The Pokedex app.
+Contains the software, all Pokemon data and their type matches, but with reduced functionality to save storage.
+It DOES NOT contains support for more than 1bpp (except magic), screen resize support, HandEra support, Sony HighRes support, Sony Silkscreen support, Palm HighDensity support and ARM optmizations.
+This is mainly target for the Pilot 1000/5000, Palm Pilot Personal and Professional.
 - `SpritePack-1bpp.prc` - This low-resolution (160x160) sprite pack uses very little storage, but only has two colors: Black and white.
 Only use this if you have almost no space left or if your device doesn't have a lot of memory.
 Recommended devices: Pilot 1000/5000/Personal/Pro
 - `SpritePack-2bpp.prc` - This low-resolution (160x160) one has 4 shades of gray, dither better, but takes more space.
 The sprites look noticeably better than on 1bpp pack.
 Recommended devices: PalmPilot Personal/Pro
 - `SpritePack-lres-grey.prc` - This one has 16 shades of gray, ideal to be used on every grayscale low-resolution (160x160) Palm device that has enough memory to hold it.
 Recommended devices: Palm III, Palm Vx, Palm M100, Palm M500, almost all Visors, etc.